direct to content

 History

-The Ilovik–Paržine 1 wreck was first discovered in 2016 and excavated over several seasons.
-Lying just four meters below the surface, the site preserved fragments of amphorae, ballast stones, and sections of the wooden hull.
+The Ilovik–Paržine 1 wreck has been named after the Croatian island of Ilovik.
+It was first discovered in 2016 and excavated over several seasons.
+Lying just four meters below the surface of the water, the site preserved fragments of amphorae, ballast stones, and sections of the wooden hull.

-Radiocarbon dating and cargo analysis confirmed its age at around 170 BC, placing it firmly within the Roman Republic period—a time of expanding maritime trade across the Mediterranean.
+Radiocarbon dating and cargo analysis confirmed its age at around 170 BCE, placing it firmly within the Roman Republic period—a time of expanding maritime trade across the Mediterranean.

 Description